MLRichter/receptive_field_analysis_toolbox/README.md

 ### Optimizing Architecture using Receptive Field Analysis

-So far, we learned that the expansion of the receptive field allows a layer to enrich the data with more context and when this is no longer possible, the layer is not able to contribute to the quality of the output of the model.
+So far, we learned that the expansion of the receptive field is the primary mechanism for improving the intermediate solution utilized by convolutional layers.
+At the point where this is no longer possible, layers are not able to contribute to the quality of the output of the model and become unproductive.
+We refer to these layers as unpromising layers and layers who advance the receptive field sizes beyond the input resolution as critical layers.
+Critical layers are not necessarily unproductive, since they are still able to incorporate some novel context into the data, depending on how large the receptive field size of the input is.

-Of course, being able to predict why and which layer will become dead weight during training is highly useful, since we can now adjust the design of the architecture to fit our input resolution better.
+Of course, being able to predict why and which layer will become dead weight during training is highly useful, since we can now adjust the design of the architecture to fit our input resolution better without spending time on training models.
-Depending on the requirements, we may choose to emphasize efficiency by primarily removing unproductive layers or predictive performance by making the unproductive layers productive again.
+Depending on the requirements, we may choose to emphasize efficiency by primarily removing unproductive layers.
+Another option is to focus predictive performance by making the unproductive layers productive again.

 Let's take for example the ResNet architecture, which is a very popular CNN-model.
 We want to train ResNet18 on ResizedImageNet16, which has a 16 pixel input resolution.